 WHAT IS ZERO RB?

-Traditionally, the zero RB strategy entails not selecting a running back until the fifth or sixth round of your draft.
+The zero RB strategy traditionally entails not selecting a running back until the fifth or sixth round of your draft.
 These early rounds are spent selecting elite players at WR, QB, and usually TE.

 If you were lucky enough to land one of these players, paired with premium talent at other positions, you were looking at fantasy gold.